Jonas Vabalas: Soviet Gulag

-After the Soviet occupation of Lithuanian in 1940, during the liquidation of the Lithuanian army, Vabalas was appointed as physical training instructor of the headquarters of the 179th Rifle Division of the 29th Rifle Territorial Corps of the Red Army.
+After the Soviet occupation of Lithuania in 1940, during the liquidation of the Lithuanian army, Vabalas was appointed as physical training instructor of the headquarters of the 179th Rifle Division of the 29th Rifle Territorial Corps of the Red Army.
 Vabalas shortly after became a staff member of the Lithuanian Activist Front, however in 1941 he was arrested and deported to Siberia, being firstly imprisoned in an NKVD prison.
 In Nizhny Novgorod (then known as Gorky), he was sentenced to 10 years of imprisonment.
 In 1942, Vabalas was transferred to the Butyrka prison in Moscow, where he spent three years.
 In 1945 he was again transferred to the Intalag, and later the Minlag forced labor camps.

 From 1950, Vabalas resided in Krasnoyarsk Krai.
 He was released from the Soviet detention in 1956 and rehabilitated by the Military Collegium of the Supreme Court of the Soviet Union in 1964.
 The following year, he returned to Lithuania and lived in Vilnius working as a physical education trainer and chairman of the judges panel of the Lithuanian Athletics Federation.

 Vabalas died on 13 May 1978.
 He was buried in Sudervė Cemetery in Vilnius.